- How Can Executives Successfully Navigate Disruption?

 For example, if the dentist leases 90 percent of the building to her dental practice and 10 percent to a coffee shop, the 10 percent would now be eligible for the section 199A deduction.
 This change removed a threshold in the anti-abuse rules to simplify compliance knowing taxpayers would find ways to work around the rule.

-As I’m sure you can tell by now the new law with its 247 pages of regulations is dense and complicated.
-However, as we have said since the law’s passage in 2017, you may be able to qualify for a significant tax break with careful and upfront planning with your tax advisor.
+As you can see the regulations are complicated.
+However, as we have said since the law’s passage in 2017, you may be able to qualify for a significant tax break with careful and planning with your tax advisor.

 How Boston Private Can Help